bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 I'll edit along the way with what is supported or not (yet)

-This list and comments are WIP and are valid for version 0.1b of this Bismuthd API only
+This list and comments are WIP and are valid for version 0.1e of this Bismuthd API only

+## API Versions
+- 0.1c : add getaddresssince(since, minconf, address)
+- 0.1d : add native command proxy and gettransaction
+- 0.1e : add getblock(hash)

 ## Accounts